 Club nights and how to find us

+The Club meets on Monday & Friday evenings from 19:30 to 22:00 at the Methodist Church Hall, Wesley Street, Hazel Grove, Stockport SK7 4JQ.
+(Location map) where we have our meeting rooms and well equipped workspace.
 Please go to the car park at the rear of the building and ring the left hand door bell on the blue double doors for admittance.

-Hazel Grove railway station is 6 minutes walk.
+Hazel Grove railway station is 5-10 minutes walk.
 The 192 bus service from Manchester city centre to Rising Sun (Hazel Grove) runs frequently along the A6 Buxton Road.
 You should alight at Hazel Grove Civic Hall.

-See Transport for Greater Manchester for current train and bus timetables
+See Transport for Greater Manchester for current train and bus timetables.

 A typical Friday Club night